Conditional stability for an inverse problem of a fully-discrete stochastic hyperbolic equation: Discrete Carleman estimates

-{\bf Remark 3.4.}\ Under the same assumptions in Theorem 3.1, for fully-discrete deterministic hyperbolic equation (i.e. $g=0$), we can obtain the following Carleman estimate:
+{\bf Remark 3.4.}\ Under the same assumptions in Theorem 3.1, for fully discrete deterministic hyperbolic equation (i.e. $g=0$), we can obtain the following Carleman estimate:

-where the terminal condition $(y, {\bf t}^+\left({\bf D}_t y\right) ) |_{t=T}=0$ is imposed, and this condition is achievable by a standard cut-off argument, see [\ref{Bellassoued-Springer-2017}].
-This Carleman estimate has potential application to reconstruction of initial conditions of fully-discrete hyperbolic equations by additional boundary observation.
+where the terminal condition $y(T)=0$ is imposed, and this condition is achievable by a standard cut-off argument, see [\ref{Bellassoued-Springer-2017}].
+This Carleman estimate has potential application to reconstruction of initial conditions of fully discrete hyperbolic equations by additional boundary observation.

 \ The whole proof of the Carleman estimate (\ref{3.2}) is divided into the following four steps.